YogineeMarathe/portfo/README.md

-We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
-[Click here to download it](https://static.packt-cdn.com/ downloads/9781800202450_ColorImages.pdf).
+We also provide a PDF file that has color images of the screenshots/diagrams used in this book. [https://static.packt-cdn.com/ downloads/9781800202450_ColorImages.pdf](Graphics Bundle Link).

 ## Code in Action